Beginning Farmer and Rancher Development Program

 People exchanging produce at a farmers market

-Step 3: Identifying Your Resources
+Step 3: Understanding Your Resources

 Farming takes a lot of resources and planning, but you don't need to start from scratch.
 Use pages 8-15 of Purdue University's Beginning Farmer Workbook to help you think through what resources you already have and what resources you still need to acquire to be successful on your farm.